se2p/tool-competition-av/documentation/GUIDELINES.md

                             the road must fit.Expressed in meters.  [default:
                             (200m, which leads to a 200x200m^2 squared map)]

+  --oob-tolerance FLOAT     The tolerance value that defines how much of the
+                            vehicle should be outside the lane to trigger a failed test.
+Must be a value between 0.0 (all oob) and 1.0 (no oob)  [default: (0.95)]

+  --speed-limit INTEGER     The max speed of the ego-vehicleExpressed in
+                            Kilometers per hours  [default: (70 Km/h)]

   --module-name TEXT        Name of the module where your test generator is
                             located.  [required]